Matatika/matatika-docs/content/datasources/tap-solarvista/prerequisites.md

 10. Expand the collection in the list of the left hand side of Postman, and click on `Setup Token` right at the bottom.
 11. Click the `Send` button in the top right.
 12. You will then get a reponse in the bottom center of Postman with your `clientId` and `code` which are required for a Solarvista Pipeline.

+If at any stage you get a message saying you do not have access to this API, you will need to get you admininstator to update your account's permissions.